K-JC/drf-foodies-api/README.md

 ![Lighthouse](frontend/src/assets/lighthouse.png)

 # Setting up
 * For the back end I started by using the template provided by code institute to create my repository.
-I called this drf_foodies_api.
+I called this drf-foodies-api.
 I then began to install the libraries I would need, first “pip3 install ‘django<4’".
 Once installed I then created my project name by inputting “django-admin startproject drf-foodies-api. '' to the terminal.
 I then proceed to Install Cloudinary Storage by inputting “pip install django-cloudinary-storage==0.3.0”, this will be storage for any images used.
 And finally I Installed the image processing library known as Pillow by inputting “pip install Pillow==8.2.0” to the terminal.
 Now that I had installed some libraries I needed to put these into my settings.py file under the INSTALLED APPS portion.
 I created an env file and made sure that this was also present in my gitignore file.
 This would keep all the sensitive stuff hidden so it wouldn't be visible on the repository.
 Next I added my profiles app, I needed to add this to settings.py under installed apps.
 Python3 manage.py startapp profiles.
 Every new app I need to install I use this same code but change the app name at the end.
 Time to add the super user so only this user can access the admin panel.
 Enter “python3 manage.py createsuperuser” to the terminal and create a superuser.
 Install Django rest framework, enter “pip3 install djangorestframework”to the terminal and then add this library to installed apps “rest_framework”.